-Alumna Rosalie Tsannie-Burseth MEd’01 is recipient of the U of R Professional Achievement Award
+Alumna Rosalie Tsannie-Burseth MEd’01 is the recipient of the 2020 U of R Professional Achievement Award

 Rosalie Tsannie-Burseth has been a leader in education for 30 years as a teacher, a principal, and a Director of Education.
 She is an advocate for First Nations language and culture and a role model for many, including those in her northern home community of Wollaston Lake.